By Alexandra Sheehan

 Assortment planning is all above driving the most sales, but that doesn’t mean you should only stock up on your top sellers and complementary products.
 It’s important to vary your product offerings across category, type, color, price point, and even trendiness.

 For example, a shoe shop might want to throw trendy, seasonal styles in with a mix of traditional, timeless footwear.
+This is something that Christian Louboutin does well.

 This is also true for pricing strategy.
 Anchor pricing in particular comes into play with assortment planning.
 Anchor pricing is when you have variations of the same or a similar item at different price points.
 Consumers may see the high price point and the low price point and feel compelled to purchase the mid-price point.